What Is My Personal Injury Case Worth?

 You may be asking, “What is my injury case worth?”
 Asking “What is my case worth” is like asking a broker what is a house worth without seeing it; knowing many details; or doing comps.

-There are thousands of variables which determine the value of a personal injury case and most of these variables become known long after a lawyer is retained.
-Thus, it is impossible for a lawyer to know the true value in the beginning of a case.
-It is also impossible to for another lawyer to know the true value of a case without seeing the entire file.
+There are thousands of variables that determine the value of a personal injury case and most of these variables become known long after a lawyer is retained.
+Thus, it is impossible for a lawyer to know the true value at the beginning of a case.
+It is also impossible for another lawyer to know the true value of a case without seeing the entire file.

 - Is someone responsible for causing your injury